Kali98/note_manager/README.md

     **note_manager\restful_api_web_app\restful_api_web_app\settings.py**

-    Scroll down to database specifications and replace the password value with your password from pgAdmin (the default username should be 'postgres') and if you have created a database with a different name then change that information as well.
+    Scroll down to database specifications and replace the password value with your password from pgAdmin (the default username should be 'postgres') and if you have created a database with a different name then appropriately change that piece of information as well.

-3. Navigate into the **restful_api_web_app** folder with the terminal where the 'manage.py' file will be accessible and create migrations for the models and the django generated tables with command below:
+3. Navigate into the first **restful_api_web_app** folder with the terminal where the 'manage.py' file will be accessible and create migrations for the model and the django generated tables using command below:
 ```
 python manage.py migrate
 ```
-At this point if you refresh the database in pgAdmin you'll see all of the new tables.
+At this point if you refresh the database in pgAdmin you'll see all of the newly generated tables.

 # Steps how to build and run the project
 1. Run the server with command: